madaky/loopback-next/docs/site/Using-strong-error-handler.md

 [`reject`](Sequence.md#handling-errors), which calls `strong-error-handler` package to send back an HTTP response describing the error.

-LB4 apps require 3.x versions of `strong-error-handler`.
+LoopBack 4 apps require 3.x versions of `strong-error-handler`.

 ## Usage